 - ½ teaspoon fresh ground black pepper

-- Preheat the oven to 400 degrees F. On a sheet pan add the butternut squash cubes rinsed in a bit of water.
+- Preheat the oven to 400 degrees F. On a sheet pan add the butternut squash cubes and apple cubes.
+Using your hands, toss in 1 tablespoon of oil.
 Roast for 25-30 minutes until slightly crispy and browned.
 Meanwhile chop the other vegetables.

 - In a Dutch oven or large pot, heat the remaining olive oil on medium heat and add the onion, carrots, celery and garlic.
 Cook for about 15 minutes, stirring often, until the vegetables are tender.

 - Add the roasted butternut squash and apples, vegetable broth, nutritional yeast, salt, pepper, and nutmeg.
 Reduce the heat to low and simmer the soup for 10 minutes.